sematic-ai/sematic/docs/cli.md

 settings by setting the environment variable `SEMATIC_CONFIG_DIR`.
 This can be either a relative path (it will be treated as relative to your home directory) or an absolute path.

+This is the full list of supported user settings:
+- `SEMATIC_API_ADDRESS`: the address of the Sematic server to use for pipeline executions
+- `SEMATIC_API_KEY`: the user's personal API key, used to associate pipeline submissions
+- `SNOWFLAKE_USER`: the Snowflake user
+- `SNOWFLAKE_PASSWORD`: the Snowflake password
+- `SNOWFLAKE_ACCOUNT`: the Snowflake account

 ### Server settings